 Today, gadgets like smartphones and the Internet of Things (IoT), the Metaverse, and other technologies force entrepreneurs to see things from different perspectives.
 If you are resistant to adopting Web 3.0, the digital natives are going to crush you like a sandcastle.
-Things like augmented and virtual reality, blockchain, 3d printing, cloud computing, and geospatial technologies are vital and needs time adopt.
+Things like augmented and virtual reality, blockchain, 3d printing, cloud computing, and geospatial technologies are vital and need time to adopt.

 On the other hand, the timeless war of man versus machine persists.
 The keyboard warriors can’t save underperforming old-school businessmen from being crushed by machines.
 The interventions of machines are not just limited to the processes of industrial automation like manufacturing and handling of goods in logistics but even the marketing has become fully digital and automated.
 The cyber-physical world is becoming more and more efficient every day.

-Analytics is also a new key unlocking door to the future.
-Big Data and deep dives into the numbers of consumer behavior are serving to foster growth in organizations.
+Analytics is also a new key unlocking the door to the future.
+Big Data and deep dives into the numbers of consumer behaviour are serving to foster growth in organizations.
 Organizations that aren’t taking advantage of analytics are falling behind.
 To get a better understanding of the prospects, you should be aware of demographic factors like age, gender, race, marital status, nationality, belief systems, education, income, and more.